-'''
+xcube.api.verify\cube (dataset: xarray.core.dataset.Dataset) $\rightarrow$ List[str]

-xcube.core.verify.verify_cube (dataset: xarray.Dataset) \rightarrow List[str] Verify the given dataset for being a valid xcube dataset.
+Verify the given dataset for being a valid xcube dataset.

-'''
+The tool verifies that dataset \ defines the dimensions "time", "lat", "lon"; \ has corresponding "time", "lat", "lon" coordinate variables and that they are valid, e.g. 1-D, non-empty, using correct units;

-The tool verifies that dataset \ defines two spatial x,y coordinate variables, that are 1D, non-empty, using correct units; \ defines a time coordinate variables, that are 1D, non-empty, using correct units; \ has valid bounds variables for spatial x,y and time coordinate variables, if any; \ has any data variables and that they are valid, e.g. min.
-3-D, all have same dimensions, have at least the dimensions dim(time), dim(y), dim(x) in that order.
+- has valid bounds variables for "time", "lat", "lon" coordinate variables, if any; - has any data variables and that they are valid, e.g. min.
+3-D, all have same dimensions, have at least dimensions "time", "lat", "lon".